MaKiPL/OpenVIII-monogame/README.md

 ## Getting started (Linux/Mono) [Tested on Ubuntu]

 1. Make sure your Linux is up to date.
-Due to the FFmpeg dependency we require Ubuntu Cosmos.
+Due to the FFmpeg dependency, we require Ubuntu Cosmos.

 `sudo apt-get update`